 Templates are available for you to use when creating Primary Authority Advice to Local Authorities and other documentation.

 Further information is available in sections 7 and 19 of the statutory guidance.

-If you are partnering with a business that undergoes a significant level of routine regulatory checks, it may be beneficial to create an inspection plan.
+If you are partnering with a business or group of businesses that undergoes a significant level of routine regulatory checks, it may be beneficial to create an inspection plan.
 An inspection plan helps you guide enforcing authorities through their inspection process and other checks, such as sampling visits and test purchases.

 Enforcing officers should check the Primary Authority Register to see whether an inspection plan exists for a business before they visit it.